START FOR FREE

 Last words of caution/advice:

-Just like every person is different, so too is every HEALTHCARE PROVIDER different.
-If you are not satisfied with the evaluation or examination you receive from one provider, then don't be afraid to seek a second opinion.
+Just like every person is different, so is every HEALTHCARE PROVIDER.
+If you are unsatisfied with the evaluation or examination you receive from one provider, don't be afraid to seek a second opinion.

 Advocate for yourself!
 If you feel like something is "off" in your body, then LISTEN.
 If you feel blown off by a provider who says your prolapse is "normal" and just something you have to live with, then find someone else who can help.